 Why do we have to die?

 If we are to understand aging and death, the primary question is why should there be aging and death in the first place?
-What evolutionary purpose might they serve?
+What evolutionary purpose, if any, might they serve?
 First let me say that I’m discouraged that I don’t have any formal education in evolutionary biology, I think it’s a fascinating field and I’m frustrated by my status as a dilettante.
 Yet I proceed in the spirit of an amateur.

-The only way I can make this point is with a story, so let us consider the example of a nonhuman organism, an early mammal, though we could just as well pick a reptile or something else that is subject to sexual reproduction.
+The only way I can make this point is with a story, so let us consider the example of a nonhuman organism, an early mammal, though we could just as well pick a reptile or insect something else that is subject to sexual reproduction.
 Also one presumption–that a given population lives in a particular geography with limited natural resources.

 Consider first the non-aging organism.
 At a certain point, the mature male will be competing for mating partners with males of the next generation.
 Given the evolutionary imperative to pass on genes, there will be competition, and since our mature male is larger and more experienced than the next generation, it will kill them.
 Alternatively, it will simply scare them off and prohibit them from mating.
 But killing them is better as it will prevent them from getting larger one day and becoming a legitimate adversary.
 Which is to say, those populations that evolve to infanticide will be better off.
 So now you have an immortal infanticidal creature that continues to mate forever.
 And if there is an accident or some lethal event, perhaps the accumulation of damage, the younger offspring can finally take his place.
 But you have a real limit on the amount of natural selection because the population genetics are all deriving from the same male, who is presumably the one mating with all the females.